 I spent last year in Afghanistan, visiting and talking with U.S. troops and their Afghan partners.
 My duties with the Army’s Rapid Equipping Force took me into every significant area where our soldiers engage the enemy.
 Over the course of 12 months, I covered more than 9,000 miles and talked, traveled and patrolled with troops in Kandahar, Kunar, Ghazni, Khost, Paktika, Kunduz, Balkh, Nangarhar and other provinces.(Truth, Lies, and Afghanistan, Armed Forces Journal, by Lt.
-Col. Daniel L. Davis).
+Col. Daniel L. Davis [naturally BSCOM ordered this removed, so here is the Wayback Machine copy]).
 The last post dealing with the subject was just as shocking, just as true, and only a short while back ("Exceptional American Propaganda Inspired NAZI Goebbels").

 What I saw bore no resemblance to rosy official statements by U.S. military leaders about conditions on the ground.